 HKU is in the midst of society.
 We deploy applied research to enable us to focus on developing creative and technological solutions for, for example, healthcare, education, the cultural sector and the design of public spaces.
 The aim of these research projects is to contribute to the further development of the fields of work for which we are training students.
 Many of our research projects are on the cutting edge of various disciplines.
 We encourage future designers, creators and producers to develop research skills to help them see past the borders of their own disciplines.
 We conduct various research projects in collaboration with international institutions for art education.

-Research within HKU is classified under six professorships and four centres of expertise.
+Research within HKU is classified under five professorships and four centres of expertise.